Bali Electrical Plug: You Might Need an Adapter?

 Q: Are there any environmentally friendly options for charging devices in Bali?

-Yes, Bali has seen a rise in eco-friendly initiatives, including solar-powered charging stations and accommodations that prioritize sustainability.
+Bali has seen a rise in eco-friendly initiatives, including solar-powered charging stations and accommodations that prioritize sustainability.

 Q: Are power outages common in Bali?